Harikrishnancse/HASOC-2020/README.md

 This notebook contains the code for reading the dataset,preprocessing of comments , Download Glove word embedding and generate embedding matrix for data, creating Bi-GRU model, training and predicting the labels of the test data for sub-task A.

 # Results
-  ###1.LSTM classifier achieves the highest macro average F1-score 0.5002  compare than our other classifiers and got 12th place in the Sub-task A leaderboard .
+  ### LSTM classifier achieves the highest macro average F1-score 0.5002  compare than our other classifiers and got 12th place in the Sub-task A leaderboard .
-  ###1.Ensemble classifier achieves the highest macro average F1-score 0.2426  compare than our other classifiers and got 9th place in the Sub-task B leaderboard .
+  ### Ensemble classifier achieves the highest macro average F1-score 0.2426  compare than our other classifiers and got 9th place in the Sub-task B leaderboard .